caktus/django-opendebates/README.md

 # Kubernetes

+* Create a python virtualenv, activate, and install requirements for dev

+    pip install -r requirements/dev.txt

+  (Python 2 or 3 should work equally well, but of course 3 is better :-).)

 * Get the opendebates ansible vault password from Lastpass and put it in a file ".vault_password" at the top level of the local directory where you have checked out this project.